 The minor in Advocacy consists of six courses: two required courses and four electives.
 Students must select one of three concentrations: Law, Public Administration, or Non-Profit Management.
 The required courses consist of the core course and a concentration appropriate application course.
 Students will take three electives within their concentration and may select a fourth elective from one of the two other concentrations or from the list of electives common to the minor.
 Students must take at least two courses at the 300-level or above.

-- 1) PSCI 270, Engagement and the City: Millennials and the New Citizenship (required core course) - 2) Completion of one of the three concentrations listed below.
+- 1) PSCI 202, Engagement and the City (required core course) - 2) Completion of one of the three concentrations listed below.

 Public Administration Concentration